greggoryelton/crossRAT_decompile/README.md

 The repository serves as repo for analyzing the CrossRAT jar based on previous analysis listed below.

 # Findings
-TODO once more analysis is done
+TODO once more analysis is done.

 # Resources
 For CrossRAT samples and in depth analysis check out: [JAMF Blog: Analyzing CrossRAT](https://www.jamf.com/blog/analyzing-crossrat/)